hanlaoshi/Time-Series-Forecasting-with-Deeplearning/README.md

         This paper design Autoformer as a novel decomposition architecture with an Auto-Correlation mechanism.
 The paper break with the pre-processing convention of series decomposition and renovate it as a basic inner block of deep models.

-- MixSeq: Connecting Macroscopic Time Series Forecasting with Microscopic Time Series Data. [[paper]](MixSeq: Connecting Macroscopic Time Series Forecasting with Microscopic Time Series Data)
+- MixSeq: Connecting Macroscopic Time Series Forecasting with Microscopic Time Series Data.  [[paper]](https://arxiv.org/abs/2110.14354)

 ## 2019